 - set as a link to Download Details page, subject of course to the Permissions;

 - view Description as a tool-tip; and so on.

-A neat way to show the modules without using a lot of screen space is to show in the Tabs module.
+1. A neat way to show several modules without using a lot of screen space is to show in a Tabs module

-The Before and After text fields are very useful to add in extra information.
-By using the
+2. The Before and After text fields are very useful to add in extra information.